John the Ripper in the cloud

 For free community support on (semi-)advanced questions or issues (if you know half the answer), please join the public john-users mailing list and post in there.
 For general customer support, please e-mail us at <john-cloud-support at openwall.com>.

-You may browse the documentation for John the Ripper core online.
+You can browse the documentation for John the Ripper core online.
 Also relevant is our presentation on the history of password security.

 Demo of Apple macOS .dmg file password recovery using a GPU in the cloud: